-ERA's Cultural Awareness Programme is delivered in partnership with the Gundjeihmi Aboriginal Corporation representing the Mirarr Traditional Owners.
+ERA's Cultural Awareness Program is delivered in partnership with the Gundjeihmi Aboriginal Corporation representing the Mirarr Traditional Owners.

-During the year 49 new employees and long-term contractors participated in cultural awareness training.
+During the year 38 employees and long-term contractors participated in cultural awareness training.

-The programme provides new employees and contractors with an introduction to the unique cultural, environmental and historical values of the Kakadu region and the Mirarr Traditional Owners.
+The program provides new employees and contractors with an introduction to the unique cultural, environmental and historical values of the Kakadu region and the Mirarr Traditional Owners.